 With a conventional doctor you will often have tests done.
 These typically lead to a diagnosis.
 Treatment is then determined by this diagnosis.

 This labeling approach does not allow for individual variations in causes and symptoms.
+It doesn't allow for how different individuals will respond differently to an illness with the same 'label'.

 Once the label of a particular illness is assigned there is also a risk that if you develop an additional illness, it will be missed.